 Though the American frontier is often associated with bandits, thieves, and bigots, Mary Fields managed to make allies wherever she traveled.
 The owner of the local Cascade Hotel, for instance, mandated that Fields could eat there for free the rest of her life.

-Two years later when her home and business burned to the ground, the townspeople all came together to build her a new home.
+Two years later when her home and business burned to the ground, the townspeople all came together to build Stagecoach Mary a new home.

 Despite her grit, she was beloved by her neighbors who entrusted her with their children.
 She made bouquets of flowers for the local baseball team as one of their biggest supporters.

-When she died on Dec.
-5, 1914, her funeral was among the largest the town of Cascade had yet seen.
+When Mary Fields died on December 5, 1914, her funeral was among the largest the town of Cascade had yet seen.

 Gary Cooper, who would go on to become a Hollywood star in dozens of Westerns, met Mary Fields in Cascade when he was nine years old.
 Years later, Cooper eulogized: